dingswin/sterne/README.md

 See sterne.simulate.py for more details.

 Outputs:
 The output will be provided in the "outdir" (or a folder name specified by the user) folder under the current directory.
+Publication-level corner plots can be made with plot.corner() that consumes posterior_samples.dat (or its like).

 Usage tips:
 1) be sure to clear away the outdir folder before new inference.